skhidrapure/bikesharing/README.md

 ![](Resources/Story_3.png)

 This visualization tells investors the majority of rides are between 4.5 and 6.5 hours in duration.
 This is important becasue of at least two factors: one, longer rides during peak hours mean fewer bikes may be available at popular stations.
-Secondly, Customers taking 4.5 to 6.5 hour bike rides represent higher prifit margins but also more wear on the bikes.
+Secondly, Customers taking 4.5 to 6.5 hour bike rides represent higher profit margins but also more wear on the bikes.
 The lower visualization breaks down rental times by Gender.
 This shows that males are a much larger portion of the bike rentals, but the rental times are fairly equivalent between all Genders.

 ![](Resources/Story_4.png)